Skip to content

 Generating Language-Specific Code

-stately schema generate --language go ./schema/schema.ts lib
+stately schema generate --language go --preview ./schema/schema.ts ./pkg/schema

 Publishing your schema